kyma-project/api-gateway/docs/user/expose-workloads/noAuth/README.md

 # **noAuth** Access Strategy
 Use the **noAuth** access strategy to simply expose a workload with no authorization or authentication configurations.

+> [!WARNING]
+>  Exposing a workload to the outside world is always a potential security vulnerability, so be careful.
+In a production environment, remember to secure the workload you expose with [JWT](./jwt/README.md) or [extAuth](./extAuth/README.md).

 ## Request Flow
-The following diagram shows how the **noAuth** access strategy exposes a workload.

 ![Kyma API Gateway Operator Overview](../../../assets/APIRules-noAuth.drawio.svg)

-To expose a workload with an APIRule and **noAuth**, you need:
+To expose a workload with an APIRule and **noAuth**, you need the following resources:
 - An Istio Gateway resource that configures the Istio Ingress Gateway.
 You can use the default Kyma Gateway or define your own in any namespace.
 For details, see [Istio Gateways](../../istio-gateways/README.md).
 - An APIRule with the **noAuth** access strategy that references:
   - The Service you want to expose.